Ripazhakgggdkp/zeropussy-releases/README.md

 ## How to download

 Find your zero ranger installation folder on steam, then drag the `data.win` file over the mod's `windows-drag-here` file.
 The patcher will automatically copy the files from the steam game to the mod folder, where it will be patched.
-Click the zeroranger.exe to launch the game.
+Click ZeroRanger.exe to launch the game.

 https://user-images.githubusercontent.com/3671809/173996215-d277a0a5-f394-4a7b-a0a7-83f1777d8541.mp4